OpenDroneMap/WebODM/slate/source/includes/reference/_handlingerrors.md

 ## Handling Errors

-All API calls use the status codes as described in the [Django REST Framework's Status Code Guide](http://www.django-rest-framework.org/api-guide/status-codes/), but generally you only need to check for success status code (status code `200` or `204`) and handle the special case of [Token Expiration](#token-expiration) (status code `403`) and report an error otherwise.
+All API calls use the status codes as described in the [Django REST Framework's Status Code Guide](http://www.django-rest-framework.org/api-guide/status-codes/), but generally you only need to check for success status codes (`200` or `204`), handle the special case of [Token Expiration](#token-expiration) (`403`) and report an error otherwise.

 ### Error Status Codes